ARM-software/acle/main/acle.md

   register clearing.
 * Removed incorrect information about the floating-point ABI used in [CMSE](#CMSE-ACLE)'s Arguments on the stack and floating point handling.
+* Corrected description and example in [CMSE](#CMSE-ACLE)'s section about non-secure function pointers.

 ### References